MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 ![Machine page - Settings - One unattended bot](media/capacity-utilization/machine-page-setting-1-bot.png)

-You now have a machine that can perform unattended RPA :
+You now have a machine that can perform unattended RPA:

 ![Machine page - One unattended bot](media/capacity-utilization/machine-page-1-bot.png)

 ## Allocating Process capacity to a cloud flow

-When a Process capacity is allocated to a cloud flow, it becomes a **Process plan** based on which the cloud flow is licensed to run premium actions independantly from the user license.
+When a Process capacity is allocated to a cloud flow, it becomes a **Process plan** based on which the cloud flow is licensed to run premium actions independently from the user license.

-To allocated a Process capacity to a cloud flow, go to the cloud flow details page, click on Edit :
+To allocate a Process capacity to a cloud flow, go to the cloud flow details page, click on Edit:

 ![Cloud flow page - User plan](media/capacity-utilization/cloud-flow-user-plan.png)